 It's always good to go to the funeral to offer support to the survivors.
 However, if you're unable to attend, let the person know that your thoughts and prayers are with the family.

-Send a Note or Card
+Send a Note or Flowers

 Here are some examples of what you can put in a note:

 Most people who lose their mother appreciate offers of helping out, even if they don’t accept.
 It’s comforting to know that people care enough and are willing to take the time to do something.

 Some things you might want to offer include meals, running errands, or assisting with the funeral arrangements.
 If the person has children, you might even offer to babysit.
 Don’t get your feelings hurt if the person turns you down.
 Just let him or her know that your offer stands.